buu342/FCT-CAD_Project1/README.md

 You can compile all the versions at once by running the `makeall.sh` shell script.</br>

-There are 5 main folders, named `Images`, `Original`, `Single Block`, `Multi Block`, and `Shared Memory`.
+The versions of each program are as follows:

+##### `Original`
-* `Original` - The original code, before any improvements are performed.
+This contains the original code, before any improvements are performed.
 This isn't a 1 to 1 copy of the original source code provided by our professor, it was instead rewritten to make further modifications a lot simpler.
 Of note, we modified the image data to be organized in a struct instead of an array, and we modified the blur matrix kernel to be calculated manually.
 This allows for a blur of any size to be applied by modifying the `KERNELRADIUS` macro.

 The blur and desaturation algorithms themselves, however, are unchanged and copied verbatim from the original source code to not influence the final time results.
-* `Single Block` - Each of our implementations done with the CUDA blocks being calculated in a single dimension.
-* `Multi Block` - Each of our implementations done with the CUDA blocks being calculated in two dimensions.
-* `Shared Memory` - Each of our implementations done with the CUDA blocks being calculated in a single dimension and utilizing shared memory.</br></br>

-Each of our implementations are stored in their own folder inside either `Single Block`, `Multi Block`, or `Shared Memory`.
-The versions of each program are as follows:

 ##### V01 - CUDA
 This is a very basic port of the code to CUDA.
 Time is now provided with and without the memory copying operations.